goreleaser/goreleaser/www/docs/customization/universalbinaries.md

     # IDs to use to filter the built binaries.
     #
+    # Notice that you shouldn't include different apps' IDs here.
+    # This field is usually only required if you are using CGO.
+    #
     # Default: the value of the id field
     # Since: v1.3
     ids: